GEO-IASS/IDLlib/astro/aaareadme.txt

   pro  - Contains all the Library procedures as individual ASCII files.
-            These procedures are placed in subdirectories according to their category, e.g. pro/fits, pro/sdas, pro/idlphot v4 - Contains the IDL Astronomy Library procedures formatted for use with IDL V3.6 through V5.0. v51 - Contains a frozen version of the Library formatted for use with V5.1 v52 - Contains a frozen version of the Library formatted for use with V5.2 v53 - Contains a frozen version of the Library formatted for use with V5.3 v54 - Contains a frozen version of the Library formatted for use with V5.4 v56 - A beta test directory of procedures upgraded to take advantage of new features  introduced in IDL V5.6.
-These procedures will *not* run in earlier versions of IDL. v60 - A beta test directory of procedures upgraded to take advantage of new features  introduced in IDL V6.0.
+            These procedures are placed in subdirectories according to their category, e.g. pro/fits, pro/sdas, pro/idlphot old - Contains tar files of frozen versions of the IDL Astronomy Library compatible with IDL versions 4.0, 5.1, 5.2, 5.3, 5.4, 5.5. and V5.6
-  v61 - A beta test directory of procedures using new features in IDL V6.1 zdbase - Contains compressed binary tar files of popular astronomical
+  v64 - A beta test directory of procedures using new features in IDL V6.4 zdbase - Contains compressed binary tar files of popular astronomical
            catalogs formatted as IDL databases.
-See the file zdbase/README for more info. contrib - contains self-contained IDL astronomy-related packages that are *not* part of the standard astronomy library distribution.
+See the file zdbase/aaareadme.txt for more info. contrib - contains self-contained IDL astronomy-related packages that are *not* part of the standard astronomy library distribution.
-           See contrib/README for more info.
+           See contrib/aaareadme.txt for more info.